-How to check for an empty struct in Go
+How to Check for an Empty Struct in Go

-Comparing with a zero value composite literal
+Checking with zero value composite literal

 package main